-This PPG was approved as of October 13, 2023 and are effective January 1, 2024.
+This PPG was approved as of November 5, 2024, and is effective as of January 8, 2025.
 For the avoidance of doubt, this PPG will remain in effect with respect to any successor position or office performing the functions of its predecessor until this PPG is modified, revoked, or superseded.
 In addition, this PPG supersedes any prior policy, guidance, and/or delegation of authority with respect to the subject matter hereof.